aseelmuk/olympics_data_sql_analysis/README.md

 ### Data source
 The primary datasets used for this analysis is the "athletes.csv" and "athlete_events.csv" containing information about the 120 years of olympic history

+### Data Cleaning/Preperation

+In the initial data preparation phase,the following tasks were performed

+1. Data loading and inspection

+2. Data cleaning and formatting (name column in athlete table)

 ### Exploratory Data Analysis (EDA)
 Before diving into SQL queries, the dataset was explored to understand the structure and types of information present.